zcorpan/html-parser-book/manuscript/parser.md

 `basefont` is handled as follows in this insertion mode:

-> * A character token that is one of U+0009 CHARACTER TABULATION, U+000A LINE FEED (LF), U+000C FORM FEED (FF), U+000D CARRIAGE RETURN (CR), or U+0020 SPACE
+> A character token that is one of U+0009 CHARACTER TABULATION, U+000A LINE FEED (LF), U+000C FORM FEED (FF), U+000D CARRIAGE RETURN (CR), or U+0020 SPACE; A comment token; A start tag whose tag name is one of: "basefont", "bgsound", "link", "meta", "noframes", "style"
 >
-> * A comment token
->
-> * A start tag whose tag name is one of: "basefont", "bgsound", "link", "meta", "noframes", "style"
->
->   * Process the token using the rules for the "in head" insertion mode.
+> : Process the token using the rules for the "in head" insertion mode.

 The result is that a `basefont` element is inserted to the `noscript` element.

 What about the second `noscript` start tag?

-> * A start tag whose tag name is one of: "head", "noscript"
+> A start tag whose tag name is one of: "head", "noscript"; Any other end tag
 >
-> * Any other end tag
->
->   * Parse error.
+> : Parse error.
 Ignore the token.

 It’s ignored.
 The final tag, the `base` start tag, is handled under the anything else clause:

-> * Anything else
+> Anything else
 >
->   * Parse error.
+> : Parse error.
 >
 >   Pop the current node (which will be a noscript element) from the stack of open elements; the new current node will be a head element.
 >
 >   Switch the insertion mode to "in head".
 >
 >   Reprocess the token.

 It closes the `noscript` element, and the token is reprocessed.
 So the correct answer is "`</noscript>` before `<base>`".